mindslost/claude-code-emacs/README.md

 ## Installation & Setup

-1. Save the code to a file named `claude-code.el`
+See [INSTALL.md](INSTALL.md) for detailed installation instructions.

+Quick setup:
+1. Install vterm package
-2. Add it to your Emacs load path
+2. Save `claude-code.el` to your load path
-3. Add to your `.emacs` or `init.el`:
+3. Add to your configuration:

 ```elisp
 (require 'claude-code)